Setting up a company in Vietnam

 As you walk down the street and run into familiar faces, everyone seems to be doing something special.
 There isn’t a feeling of lamentation and despair like in the west.
 In Vietnam – shit is happening, and it is happening now.

-Where 10-20 years ago there used to be people outsourcing to China, nowadays the money, the manufacturing and the mindshare is spreading to Vietnam like wildfire.
+Where 10-20 years ago there used to be people outsourcing to China, nowadays the money, the manufacturing and the mindshare are spreading to Vietnam like wildfire.

 Designers and Code Monkeys